SEO For Affiliates:

 So here's a list of extra reading for anyone, who'd like to get deeper into the SEO nitty-gritty.

-- The definitive guide to SEO in 2018
+- The definitive guide to SEO Strategy in 2021

-- Technical SEO checklist: 9 steps to a technically perfect site in 2018
+- Technical SEO checklist: 12 steps to a technically perfect site

 - SEO for WordPress: quick start guide